 Every security company has its own intricacies and quirks, but we’ve noticed that in larger brands, prices are generally all over the map.
 Swann is one of the biggest examples of this, with hundreds of cameras to choose from, most starting at $59.99 for an individual indoor camera and going all the way up to $2,900 for a 16-camera NVR system (very popular with businesses!).

 In all this variety, though, we do want to mention that when we tested Swann cameras, we couldn’t help but notice that they “felt” inexpensive.
 Their build quality, we found, lacked the ruggedness of some of their competitors, namely Lorex.
-That said, note that Lorex prices its cameras higher than Swann, which is a reminder that you get what you pay for in security cameras.
+That said, many Lorex cameras are priced higher than Swann, which is a reminder that you get what you pay for in security cameras.
+Lorex cameras aren’t too shabby, though; take a look at my complete Lorex camera pricing and package guide for lots more.

 This brings us to a minor gripe we have with Swann: It’s not easy to get a full handle on the scope of the brand when some products are sold directly from Swann, others are not, and still others are only available in certain countries.
 It’s enough to make your head spin, if we’re being honest.
 But… thankfully Swann sells its cameras pretty much everywhere – all the big-box retailers, brick-and-mortar stores, and online.
 With that kind of ubiquity, we’re glad to see that most of Swann’s cameras are quite affordable.

-Also keep in mind that many of the cameras packaged in Swann’s multi-camera systems like the Smart Wi-Fi series are still available for purchase individually.
+Also keep in mind that many of the cameras packaged in Swann’s multi-camera systems, like the Smart Wi-Fi series, are still available for purchase individually.
 And, true to the ever-evolving nature of the security industry, Swann is always releasing new cameras, including a dimmable floodlight camera that looks like a bona fide steal for a mere $180.
-For comparison’s sake, Ring’s floodlight camera costs almost twice as much and is not dimmable.
+For comparison’s sake, the Ring floodlight camera I reviewed costs almost twice as much and is not dimmable.
 Just something to keep in mind.

-FYI: Studies have shown that outdoor lighting at night is one of the most effective ways to deter a burglar.1 So the combo of floodlight and camera is one of the best deterrents for package thieves, peeping toms or other threats.
-Do keep in mind, though, that installation for floodlight cameras can get complicated.
-For floodlight cameras, we’ve found it’s best to hire a pro to do the install.
+FYI: Studies have shown that outdoor lighting at night is one of the most effective ways to deter a burglar.
+So the combo of floodlight and camera is one of the best deterrents for package thieves, peeping toms or other threats.
+For more tips, check out our complete Property Crime in America report.

 As we mentioned earlier, Swann is big on multi-camera packages.
 Most of those, we learned, contain either a DVR or NVR as the system’s hub, allowing us to cast the cameras to our TV and see it all on a big screen, like we did in our review.